Chris Robinson (singer): Chris Robinson Brotherhood

-In the fall of 2010, the website for the "Chris Robinson Band" was launched, fueling speculation that this would be Chris' new project with the advent of the Crowes' hiatus.
+In the fall of 2010, the website for the Chris Robinson Band was launched, fueling speculation that this would be Chris' new project with the advent of the Crowes' hiatus.
 This was confirmed at the final date of the Say Goodnight to the Bad Guys Tour in San Francisco, when stickers advertising the band and the website were passed out promoting April 2011.
 Eventually, the project was titled the Chris Robinson Brotherhood (CRB), and a two-month California tour was launched on March 29, 2011, at Soho in Santa Barbara, California and the group toured California heavily.
 The Chris Robinson Brotherhood lineup includes Adam MacDougall (of the Black Crowes) on keyboards, George Sluppick on drums (George has been replaced by Tony Leone), Mark "Muddy" Dutton (of Burning Tree) on bass, and Neal Casal on guitar.
 Casal replaced Jonathan Wilson, who was initially announced as a member of the band, but left shortly after.

 CRB went into Sunset Studios to record an album in January 2012.
 Their first album, Big Moon Ritual, was released on June 5, 2012, with the companion album The Magic Door released on September 11, 2012.
 CRB also released a 7" of "Blue Suede Shoes" b/w a live version "Girl, I Love You" for Record Store Day on April 21, 2012.

 As the Crow Flies

 In 2018, Chris Robinson formed the band As the Crow Flies, which performs songs from the Black Crowes catalogue.
-Robinson noted, "I’m not out to redo the Black Crowes or outdo the Black Crowes or anything like that.
+Robinson said, "I'm not out to redo the Black Crowes or outdo the Black Crowes or anything like that.
 I just want to sing the music."
-The band includes former Crowes Audley Freed and Adam MacDougall, Marcus King, Andy Hess, and Tony Leone.
+The band includes former Crowes Audley Freed, Andy Hess and Adam MacDougall, along with Marcus King, and Tony Leone.